 School Enrollment and Type of School

 Data on school enrollment and grade or level attending were derived from answers to Question 10.
-People were classified as enrolled in school if they were attending a "regular" public or private school or college at any time during the 3 months prior to the time of interview.
-The question included instructions to "include only nursery or preschool, kindergarten, elementary school, and schooling which leads to a high school diploma, or a college degree" as regular school or college.
+People were classified as enrolled in school if they were attending a public or private school or college at any time during the 3 months prior to the time of interview.
+The question included instructions to "include only nursery or preschool, kindergarten, elementary school, home school, and schooling which leads to a high school diploma, or a college degree".
 Respondents who did not answer the enrollment question were assigned the enrollment status and type of school of a person with the same age, sex, race, and Hispanic or Latino origin whose residence was in the same or nearby area.

 Enrolled in Public and Private School

-Includes people who attended school in the reference period and indicated they were enrolled by marking one of the questionnaire categories for "public school, public college," or "private school, private college."
+Includes people who attended school in the reference period and indicated they were enrolled by marking one of the questionnaire categories for "public school, public college," or "private school, private college, home school."
 The instruction guide defines a public school as "any school or college controlled and supported primarily by a local, county, state, or federal government."
 Private schools are defined as schools supported and controlled primarily by religious organizations or other private groups.
+Home schools are defined as "parental-guided education outside of public or private school for grades 1-12."
 Respondents who marked both the "public" and "private" boxes are edited to the first entry, "public."

 Data on school enrollment also are collected and published by other federal, state, and local government agencies.
 Because these data are obtained from administrative records of school systems and institutions of higher learning, they are only roughly comparable to data from population censuses and surveys.
 Differences in definitions and concepts, subject matter covered, time references, and data collection methods contribute to the differences in estimates.
 At the local level, the difference between the location of the institution and the residence of the student may affect the comparability of census and administrative data because census data are collected from and based on a respondent's residence.
 Differences between the boundaries of school districts and census geographic units also may affect these comparisons.